 Scented flowers with a low environmental impact

-We have stopped using single use plastic sleeves and our boxes of scented flowers are nearly plastic free.
+In 2018 we stopped using single use plastic flower sleeves and ribbon making our boxes of scented flowers nearly plastic free and, we think, more stylishly presented.
 Obviously, the flowers and foliage have always been biodegradable but now all our packaging, apart from a few elastic bands and the sachets of flower food, is paper or card.
-And because our flowers are grown outdoors in the UK without additional heat or light we don’t think there are many other gifts that leave a lighter environmental footprint.
+And because our Scilly flowers are grown outdoors in the UK without additional heat or light we don’t think there are many other gifts that leave a lighter environmental footprint.

 Plastic free - really?

 Of course, it is all very well and good to proclaim you are, ‘plastic free’ (well nearly) but if you don’t look at your plastic use and environmental impact as a whole business intelligently and thoroughly, ‘plastic free’ can become somewhat of a hollow marketing sham.
 We don’t believe that all plastic is evil, in some places it is the right material for the job, even in a single use context.
-For example, we can’t at the moment think of a suitable replacement for our flower food sachets.
-It is also very easy to get caught out by hidden plastics.
-We have also ditched the ribbon we were using around our flowers as although it didn’t look it, it was 100% plastic.
+For example, we can’t at the moment think of a suitable replacement for our flower food sachets and our pickers certainly wouldn't be without their wellies.
 As a business we have always tried to farm and operate in an environmentally responsible way, we aren’t perfect, but we will continue to strive to improve.
+Read on to find out more.